michigan-traffic-lab/Naturalistic-and-Adversarial-Driving-Environment/README.md

 ## Introduction

+### About

 In this repository, we provide an implementation of our research project "Intelligent driving intelligence test for autonomous vehicles with naturalistic and adversarial environment".
 More details can be found in the [paper](https://www.nature.com/articles/s41467-021-21007-8).

+### Features

+Users can use this repo to evaluate AV safety performance on a three-lane highway environment.

+### Code Structure

+The structure of the code is as follows:

+- `NADE_main.py`: the main file to run vehicle testing simulations and generate raw testing data;
+- `NADE_core.py`: the main algorithm of NADE;
+- `CAV_agent`: the AV agents used in this study that trained by deep reinforcement learning;
+- `highway_env`: the highway environment simulator;
+- `global_val.py`: the parameters and settings used by the NADE algorithm;
+- `config`: the folder where to put config files;
+- `data`: the folder carries the static data (e.g., trained AV agent model) used in the repository;
+- `plot.ipynb`: the file to analyze testing results and plot figures.

 ## Acknowledgment